panjd123/parabuild-rust/README.md

       --run-bash-script <RUN_BASH_SCRIPT>
           run bash script

+          If not provided, we will run the first target file in the `target_files` directly

       --run-bash-script-file <RUN_BASH_SCRIPT_FILE>
           run bash script file when used together with the `--run-bash-script` option, ignore this option